-- The water is turbid, which means it is cloudy or has suspended matter in it.
+- Changes in sediment or the water suddenly turbid, which means it is cloudy or has suspended matter in it.

 - There has been a decrease in the well’s capacity — that is, the gallons of water per minute that the pump can supply to the system.